MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/set-up-timeline-control.md

 2. Open a model-driven app, and then on the command bar select **Settings** ![Settings](../model-driven-apps/media/powerapps-gear.png) > **Administration** > **System Settings**.

-3. In the **System Settings** dialog, under the **General** tab, scroll down and select or unselect the check box for the **Use rich text to make it easier to format notes created in Timeline.** field.
+3. In the **System Settings** dialog, under the **General** tab, scroll down and select or unselect the check box for the **Use rich text to make it easier to format notes created in Timeline.** column.

 4. Select **OK**.